 At this stage, payment details are entered and securely transmitted through a payment gateway or payment platform.
 For example, a customer might enter card information during online checkout, or an accounts payable team may schedule a vendor payment through an ERP-integrated payment system.

-The goal of payment initiation is simple, to capture accurate payment information and route it securely to the appropriate financial institutions for approval.
+The goal of payment initiation is to capture accurate payment information and route it securely to the appropriate financial institutions for approval.

 Once the payment is initiated, the system must verify that the transaction can be completed.
 This is where payment processors, card networks, and issuing banks work together.